weyoss/redis-smq/docs/api/message.md

 * _message_: required.
 Can be either a message instance or a string representing the serialized message.

 * _reset_: optional.
-If true, the new message will have all properties from the old one except Message.PROPERTY_UUID, Message.PROPERTY_ATTEMPTS, Message.PROPERTY_CREATED_AT.
+If true, the new message will have all properties from the old one, except `message id`, `message total attempts`, and `message creation time`.

 ```javascript